 Food - You know it, I know it - when we eat garbage, it shows up on our skin.
 I’m not infallible and can be found indulging in a little too much sweet stuff from time to time and it inevitably shows up on my skin.
 Here’s a more in-depth look at foods that negatively impact skin health.

-Lack of sleep - Aside from just the really obvious dark under eye circles, lack of sleep shows up on our skin.
-Our bodies recover during sleep and when we don’t sleep well or enough, the elasticity and structure of our skin is affected.
+Lack of sleep - Aside from just the really obvious dark under eye circles, lack of sleep gets in the way of having glowing, healthy skin.
+Our bodies recover during sleep and when we consistently skimp on sleep, the elasticity and structure of our skin is affected.

 Too much alcohol - I like wine and have a glass every day sometimes I’ll indulge in two because I feel like it.
 But then there are those days when we celebrate a little too much, have company or go out with friends and see it on our skin for days after.
 Excess alcohol dehydrates skin, causing it to be ashy and dry.

-Not enough water - Water makes everything better, especially when it comes to our skin health.
-Without the proper intake of water, skin starts to look droopy, flaky and wrinkles will often times become more obvious.
+Not enough water - Water makes everything better, especially when it comes to healthy skin.
+Without the proper intake of water, skin starts to look droopy, flaky and wrinkles will often times become more pronounced.

 Yes, that list is kind of a bummer and while we can’t help the hormonal changes and stress that we experience, we can certainly engage in activities that mitigate stress, we can eat better and drink more water.
 So let’s get into some nutrition and skin care tips.